A woman playing the violin next to a piano in a dimly lit room.

 EXPERT

-GRAMMY® Award–Winning Record Producer | Founder B-Sharp Studios | Die Funk Stiftung
+GRAMMY® Award–Winning Record Producer | Founder, B-Sharp Studios | Die Funk Stiftung

 © Funk Stiftung